tstack/lnav/docs/source/sqlext.rst

   :log_opid: The OP ID as captured from the log message or as set by an
     :code:`UPDATE`.
 Setting the OP ID allows operations to be visualized in the :ref:`timeline<timeline>` view.
+  :log_user_opid: The OP ID as set by the user.
+  :log_format: The name of the format that parsed this log message.
+  :log_format_regex: The name of the format's regex that matched this message.
   :log_time_msecs: The adjusted timestamp for the log message as the number of
     milliseconds from the epoch.
 This column can be more efficient to use for time-related operations, like :ref:`timeslice()<timeslice>`.